jeffhandley/strickland/docs/Composition/form.md

 The `form.fields` context prop indicates which field(s) to validate.

-* If `form.fields` is a string, it is treated as a single field
-* If `form.fields` is an array, all items are treated as field names
+* If `form.fields` is an array of strings, all items are treated as field names
 * If `form.fields` is not supplied, all fields are validated
 * If `form.fields` is an _empty_ array, no fields are validated